Skip to main content.

 Newport Pagnell Fire Station

-The current station has firefighters split into two watches working a day-crewed shift pattern crewing either the rescue pump or the water rescue unit – a boat fitted with an outboard motor, and a towing vehicle with a variety of ancillary equipment which can also be used on ice or unstable surfaces – as required.
+The station has firefighters split into two watches.
+The watches work a day-crewed shift pattern crewing either the rescue pump, or the water rescue unit.

 Wolverton Road,